-In the opinion of the directors of Citigold Corporation Limited a) The financial statements and notes set out on pages 29 to 51 are in accordance with the Corporations Act 2001 including:

-(i) complying with Accounting Standards, the Corporations Act 2001 and other mandatory professional reporting requirements; and

-(ii) giving a true and fair view of the Company's and consolidated entity's financial position as at 30 June 2021 and of their performance, as represented by the results of their operations and their cash flows, for the financial year ended on that date; and d) There are reasonable grounds to believe that the company and the group entities identified in Note 21 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those group entities pursuant to ASIC Class Order 98/1418.
+In the opinion of the directors of Citigold Corporation Limited a) The financial statements and notes set out on pages 29 to 51 are in accordance with the Corporations Act 2001 including: (i) complying with Accounting Standards, the Corporations Act 2001 and other mandatory professional reporting requirements; and (ii) giving a true and fair view of the Company's and consolidated entity's financial position as at 30 June 2022 and of their performance, as represented by the results of their operations and their cash flows, for the financial year ended on that date; and b) There are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; and c) The remuneration disclosures included in pages 24 to 27 of the Directors' Report (as part of the Remuneration Report), for the year ended 30 June 2022, comply with section 300A of the Corporations Act 2001; and d) There are reasonable grounds to believe that the company and the group entities identified in Note 21 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and those group entities pursuant to ASIC Class Order 98/1418.
+The directors have been given the declarations by the chief executive officer and chief financial officer for the financial year ended 30 June 2022 pursuant to Section 295A of the Corporations Act.
+This declaration is made in accordance with a resolution of the directors.
+Jan.
+Beleve.